leucochloris/Telegram_bot_2.0/README.md

 Abstract client - an ordinary entrepreneur (owner of an English language school) which needs a channel to attract customers.

+In the bot- there are several roles:

+- client (select) - below.
+- administrator (SIUD)
+- operator (select)

 ![image](https://user-images.githubusercontent.com/108606736/187730655-dcb47b10-941c-457f-996d-36dac6664c2b.png)

 Here customers may find out some information about the company.